harness/developer-hub/docs/continuous-integration/shared/build-and-push-runtime-flags.md

 <details>
 <summary>Set plugin runtime flags with Kubernetes cluster build infrastructure</summary>

-With a Kubernetes cluster build infrastructure, you use the **Environment Variables** setting in **Build and Push** steps to set kaniko plugin runtime flags.
+When using the built-in **Build and Push** steps with a Kubernetes cluster build infrastructure, you can use the **Environment Variables** setting to set kaniko plugin runtime flags.

 :::warning